-8.4 Service Charges (previously Other Charges)
+8.5 Service Charges (Previously Other Charges)

 A service charge relates to work performed for a consumer by WELL's approved contractors.
 These charges are set to recover incremental costs which include external contractor rates and a margin to recover WELL's processing costs (e.g. updating network records and registry information etc.).
-The table below sets out the charges applicable for the PM period.
+The table below sets out the charges applicable for the 2019/20 year.